Jamai Raja (2014 TV series): 6 months later

 Roshni lives in Bangkok and has become friends with Yash Mehra; who loves her.
 DD wants them together.
 Roshni returns to India and meets Sid; who convinces her that he did not have any hand in what happened that he really loves her and that she does too.
 Roshni is sick and to make her feel better, he tells her to drink some brandy.
 She doesn't trust him and tells him to drink some to prove that there is no poison in it.
 He takes a big gulp from the bottle and makes her drink some too.
 They become drunk and become intimate.
-The next day, Roshni receives a video where it is perceived that Siddarth is telling Kritika that he will fool Roshni and get her to sleep with him.
+The next day, Roshni receives a video where it is perceived that Siddharth is telling Kritika that he will fool Roshni and get her to sleep with him.
 However, this is not the case, and what Siddarth was saying was part of a game and not about Roshni.
 Roshni doubts Siddharth and accuses him of raping her.
 Then Sid becomes angry.
 He takes Roshni to the family court.
 The judge gives them three months to save their marriage.
 Sid and Roshni grow closer.

 Meanwhile, Sam is being forced to marry her boss, Baweja; who Rajveer helped to succeed.
 Roshni goes as a maid to Baweja's house and finds Sam unconscious in a cupboard.
 Baweja is caught and imprisoned, where he dies.
 Rajveer kidnaps Roshni.
 DD reaches and when Rajveer threatens to kill Roshni, DD kills him to save her daughter.
 Sid's sister, Kritika files a case against DD and withdraws it, leading Sid and everyone else to think that she forgave DD, but when she will take her revenge without Sid's suspicion.
 Roshni and Sid reunite, and after the end of three months, they decide not to divorce.
 Sid's mother, Simran tells Sid saying that if he divorces Roshni, she will return DD's property and business.
 Sid is now compelled to divorce Roshni to restore her former life.
 He divorces her and Roshni is shattered.
 Yash falls for Sam and proposes to her, which she accepts.
 Roshni's biological father (DD's husband) Shiv Patel, returns to the house and has lost his memory.
 However, he soon regains it, but pretends not to get DD's love.